 Low pathogenic avian influenza viruses naturally circulate in waterbirds such as snow geese and northern pintail ducks.

-A species-adapted strain of avian avulavirus-1 periodically causes mortality events in double-crested cormorrants.
+A species-adapted strain of avian paramyxovirus-1 periodically causes mortality events in double-crested cormorants.

-A pigeon-adapted strain of avian avulavirus-1 has recently emerged in non-native Eurasian collared doves in California posing a potential disease risk to native species.
+A pigeon-adapted strain of avian paramyxovirus-1 has recently emerged in non-native Eurasian collared doves in California posing a potential disease risk to native species.

-Avian Avulavirus serotype 1 (AAvV-1), formally called Avian Paramyxovirus serotype 1 (APMV-1), are a group of viruses that encompass a large number of strain variants that may affect a diversity of both domestic and wild birds.
+Avian Orthoavulavirus serotype 1, formally called Avian Paramyxovirus serotype 1 (APMV-1), are a group of viruses that encompass a large number of strain variants that may affect a diversity of both domestic and wild birds.
 The virulence of strains are classified as mild (lentogentic), moderate (mesogenic), or very virulent (velogenic).
-When virulent AAvV-1 infections occur in domestic chickens, the disease is often referred to as virulent Newcastle Disease.
+When virulent APMV-1 infections occur in domestic chickens, the disease is often referred to as virulent Newcastle Disease.
 This strain variant is highly contagious among chickens and may cause significant mortality.
-Among free-ranging birds, the two most common variants include a species-adapted AAvV-1 in native double-crested cormorants and Pigeon Avulavirus-1 (PAvV-1), formally Pigeon Paramyxovirus-1 (PPMV-1), a strain variant adapted to columbids primarily causing disease in non-native rock pigeons and Eurasian collared doves.
+Among free-ranging birds, the two most common variants include a species-adapted APMV-1 in native double-crested cormorants and Pigeon Paramyxovirus-1 (PPMV-1), a strain variant adapted to columbids primarily causing disease in non-native rock pigeons and Eurasian collared doves.

 Avian Avulaviruses-1 are shed in body fluids such as saliva, nasal secretions, and feces and can be transmitted directly from a sick bird or indirectly through people or surfaces contaminated with these materials (e.g. food, water, soil, perches, feathers, clothing, footwear, vehicles).
 Clinical signs can vary depending upon the species affected and the strain type.
 In general, signs typically develop within 2-15 days after exposure and may include tremors, drooping wings, partial paralysis, twisting of the head and neck, or circling.
 Birds often act lethargic and may have ruffled feathers or difficulty breathing.